vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step2.md

 ## 2. Docker and Image Registry

 With GitLab, your new project already comes with a container registry.
-To utilize this, we will define a Dockerfile which builds a Docker image for your Node application and in the next step create a pipeline that will publish images to this repository
+We will define a Dockerfile which builds a Docker image for your Node application and in the next step create a pipeline that will publish images to this registry.

 Copy the `Dockerfile` to your application directory

 `cp ~/assets/Dockerfile .`{{execute}}

-Before you push to this file, verify that it build correctly
+Before you push to this file, verify that it builds correctly

 `docker build .`{{execute}}